camwebb/akflora/pages_md/blog5.md

 When we combine the Plant Ontology with the Phenotype and Trait Ontology (PATO; an ontology of generic phenotypic qualities, e.g., “divided”, “red”), plant phenotypes can be defined and standardized efficiently.
-For example, the phenotype description in a flora “calyx yellow” is presented in EQ as “`has_part` `calyx` that `has_quality` `yellow`”, where `calyx` is a class in the Plant Ontology (a subclass of `phyllode`), `yellow` is a class in the Phenotype Quality Ontology (a subclass of `color`) and `has_part` and `has_quality` are properties in in Relations Ontology.
+For example, the phenotype description in a flora “calyx yellow” is presented in EQ as “`has_part` `calyx` that `has_quality` `yellow`”, where `calyx` is a class in the Plant Ontology (a subclass of `phyllode`), `yellow` is a class in PATO (a subclass of `color`) and `has_part` and `has_quality` are properties in in Relations Ontology.
 A machine could thus infer that two phenotypes with the same semantic composition (as above) are the same, even if there is no explicit mapping of one to the other.

 I tried playing with this approach back in [2011](http://xmalesia.info/doc/datamodel.html) but at the time found